0mWindyBug/GhostMapperUM/README.md

 ## dump drivers tl;dr
 You should read the detailed readme description in the original GhostMapper repo , in short :

-when a crush happens ,  crush related data needs to be saved to disk. drivers that need to save data to disk on a crush are cloned with the prefix of 'dump_'
+when a crash happens , crash related data needs to be saved to disk. drivers responsible to save data to disk on a crush are cloned with the prefix of 'dump_'

-the idea behind this is that on a crush , the system is in an unknwon state , a driver that needs to save data to disk might be the one that caused the crush... to solve that , the kernel asks the clones to step in and write the data instead
+the idea behind this is that on a crash the system is is considered to be in an unknwon state , a driver responsible to save data to disk might be the one that caused the crash... to solve that , the kernel asks the clones to step in and write the data instead

-and that's why , by design , after initialization , dump drivers are kept in a suspended state and are not in use (to minimize the chance they will be corrupted in case of a crush)
+that's why - by design , after initialization dump drivers are kept in a suspended state and are not in use (to minimize the chance they will be corrupted by the time of a crash)

-this gives us the opportuinty to leverage the signed memory range held by those 'ghost' drivers and map our own driver over it !
+this gives us the opportuinty to leverage the signed memory range held by those 'ghost' drivers and map our own driver over it  : )

 ## the mapping procedure
 * read the specefied driver in 'config.h' from disk , that is the unsigned driver to map